Monday, 25 December 2006

 [Further addendum: Belated but excellent obituary published in the Boston Globe on the day of the memorial.]

-Since Peacework magazine is no longer being published or available online, I'm posting the article I wrote about Eric for the February 2007 edition:
+Since Peacework is no longer being published or available online, I'm posting the article here that I wrote about Eric for the February 2007 edition of the magazine:

 Eric Weinberger: A Peacemaker Behind the Scenes